sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-build-an-oracle-service.md

 In [this tutorial](../tutorials/oracle.md), we introduced how to verify and use oracle data in smart contracts.

-To verify Rabin signatures in smart contracts, we need to install the `scrypt-ts-lib` library.
+To verify signatures in smart contracts, we need to install the `scrypt-ts-lib` library.

 ```bash
 npm install --save scrypt-ts-lib